MrYsLab/s3-extend/docs/under_the_hood.md

 The first of the major components is the
 [modified Scratch 3 editor, ](https://github.com/MrYsLab/s3onegpio) depicted as the terminal on the left side of the illustration above.
-The modified editor uses all of the code provided by the Scratch 3 team but adds the additional code to create the custom Scratch blocks to support the OneGPIO extensions.
+The modified editor uses all of the Scratch 3 team's code but adds the additional code to create the custom Scratch blocks to support the OneGPIO extensions.

 If you would like additional information about how the OneGPIO